Fully heavy pentaquarks: The Chromomagnetic Interaction Model

 To estimate the masses of the $QQQQ\bar{Q}$ pentaquark states, we need some hadron masses as input to fit the effective coupling parameters $C_{ij}$, $m_{ij}$, and $v_{ij}$ \cite{Tanabashi:2018oca}.
 These conventional hadrons are listed in Table \ref{comp}.
 Because some of the heavy flavor baryons are not yet observed, we introduce the theoretical results in Refs. \cite{Weng:2018mmf,Godfrey:1985xj} as our input, and enclose the theoretical values of masses for these baryons with parentheses in Table \ref{comp}.

+{ In principle, the values of $A_{ij}$ and $v_{ij}$ in the modified CMI model should be different for various systems.
+However, it is difficult to exactly calculate these parameters for a given system without knowing the spatial wave function.
+Thus, they are extracted from the masses of conventional hadrons by assuming that quark-(anti)quark interactions are the same for all the hadron systems.
+Of course, this assumption certainly leads to uncertainties on mass estimations for multiquark states.
+Since the size of a multiquark state is expected to be larger than that of a conventional hadron and the distance between quark components may be larger, the attraction between quark components should be weaker.
+Thus, our framework may produce a little more binding. }

-Now we can fit the effective coupling parameters $C_{ij}$, $m_{ij}$, and $v_{ij}$ in the reference mass and modified CMI model schemes by applying Eq. (\ref{Eq11}) and Eq. \ref{Eq3}, respectively.
+Now we fit the effective coupling parameters $C_{ij}$, $m_{ij}$, and $v_{ij}$ in the reference mass and modified CMI model schemes by applying Eq. (\ref{Eq11}) and Eq. (\ref{Eq3}), respectively.
 We present the obtained effective coupling parameters of $QQQQ\bar{Q}$ pentaquark states in Table \ref{parameter2}.
-One can refer to ref. \cite{Weng:2019ynva,Weng:2018mmf,Liu:2019zoy} for more details.
+One can refer to Refs. \cite{Weng:2019ynva,Weng:2018mmf,Liu:2019zoy} for more details.